E. R. C. Davidar: Earlier days

 He became interested in wildlife through hunting in Uthagamandalam and Coonoor.
 Before banning hunting in India via Wildlife Protection Act of 1972, He enlisted the cooperation of the licensed hunters.
 Later he turned to conserve wildlife.
 In 1963, he studied the status of the Nilgiri tahr.
 In 1975 he published the detailed survey of Tahr in the Journal of the Bombay Natural History Association.
 The animal then entered into the Red Data Book of the International Union for Conservation of Nature and plans.

 He was the secretary of the Planters’ Association in the Nilgiris and a member of various conservation organizations.
 He has published several books including notable works like Whispers from the Wild: Writings by E.R.C.
 Davidar and Cheetal Walk: Living in the Wilderness.
 He has also published stories for children and guidebooks on wildlife sanctuaries.
 After his retirement in 1981, he devoted his time for wild life conservation.
 He founded Sigur Nature Trust in June 2005.
 He passed in April 2010 in puducherry.

 Remembrance

-For his contribution to wildlife conservation, the Hall of Fame of the Tamil Nadu Forest Department was inaugurated on the 31st January 2016 by former Minister M. S. M. Anandan.
+For his contribution to wildlife conservation, the Hall of Fame of the Tamil Nadu Forest Department was inaugurated on 31 January 2016 by former Minister M. S. M. Anandan.
 The Hall of Fame is now permanently at the Tamil Nadu Forest Academy, Coimbatore.
-In 2023, Tamil Nadu government has declared October 7 as Nilgiri Tahr Day in honour of him.
+In 2023, Tamil Nadu government has declared 7 October as Nilgiri Tahr Day in honour of him.